sims1253/scholzmx/src/content/recipes/statistical-thinking-coffee.md

 draft: false
 ---

-<span class="dropcap" data-first-letter="T">T</span> his isn't just a coffee recipe - it's a lesson in statistical thinking disguised as a morning ritual.
+<span class="dropcap dropcap--ornate dropcap--personal" data-first-letter="T" aria-hidden="true">T</span>his isn't just a coffee recipe - it's a lesson in statistical thinking disguised as a morning ritual.
 Every cup becomes a small experiment in optimization, teaching you to think about variables, measurement, and the difference between correlation and causation.

 ## The Philosophy